Canon 70D vs Fujifilm X-T3

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 70D and the X-T3 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the X-T3 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the X-T3 was followed by the Fujifilm X-T4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Fujifilm X-T3 Manual.
+Further information on the features and operation of the 70D and X-T3 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Fujifilm X-T3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Fujifilm X-T3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.